Wjndz/Wjndz/README.md

 <h2 align="center">Hi 👋, I'm Nguyen Viet Dung (Dũn)</h2>
 <p align="center">
-  <h3 align="center">A passionate backend & AI student developer from Vietnam 🇻🇳</h3>
+  <h3 align="center">A backend-focused student developer from Vietnam 🇻🇳</h3>
 </p>

 > Currently studying at **University of Transport and Communications HCMC (UTH)**.
-> Focused on **Backend & AI projects** with strong interest in system design and optimization.
+> Strong interest in **Backend systems, APIs, and AI integration**, with a mindset of system design and optimization.

 <br />